The English workhouse system for the destitute

-The workhouse is the best known of the three types of support in the workhouse complex.
-It was somewhere to live for local people who couldn't support themselves but were well enough to work.
+The workhouse is the best known of the three types of support in the larger workhouse system.
+It was somewhere to live for local people who couldn't support themselves.
 Sometimes whole families had to go into the workhouse if the wage earner could no longer work.
-It is important to stress local and live because the other two categories are a different set of individuals.
+It is important to stress the words local and live because the other two categories are for a different set of individuals - see below:

 The infirmary was for the local and poverty stricken aged and infirm.
 It was like a very basic hospital and was either for short-term residents while they recovered or for those who were unlikely to live long.
-The infirmary at Southwell was on the top floor of the workhouse building, but in Edmonton it was in a separate building on the same site.
+The infirmary at, for example, Southwell was on the top floor of the workhouse building, but in Edmonton it was in a separate building on the same site.

-The casual ward was for poverty-stricken individuals who were not local.
+The casual ward was for poverty-stricken individuals who were not local and had no home-parish to support them.
 They were allowed to stay for one night only, and then had to find their way to a casual ward in another area.
-Usually they walked, which gave rise to their name of tramps.
+Normally they had to walk, which gave rise to their name of tramps.

 Costs of the workhouse system